keen2/file-lister/README.md

 # FileLister

-Scans for files and subfolders in a directory and writes to file a list of data structured by hierarchy.
+Scans for files and subfolders in a directory and writes to file a list of files/folders structured by hierarchy.

 <p align="center">
   <img src="./images/app80_lossy.png" alt="FileLister">